 It all started with a flood in northern New Mexico in 1908.
-Cowboy George McJunkin was checking fences and arroyos for damage after the rain had stopped and came across the largest bison bones he had ever seen.
+Cowboy George McJunkin was checking fences and arroyos for damage after the rain had stopped and come across the largest bison bones he had ever seen.
 The ground had been washed away in the flood, exposing the bones for the first time in thousands of years.
 Over the next few years, archaeologists started excavating the site and word began to spread.

 James Ridgely Whiteman, a 19-year-old amateur archeologist from Clovis in eastern New Mexico, took notice of the fuss up north and started poking around his hometown.
 One day in February of 1929, Ridgely Whiteman was prowling along Blackwater Draw and, as he later wrote in a letter to the Smithsonian Institution, “found fluted points in association with mammoth bones.”
 He had come across what is now considered to be one of the most significant sites in human history.